parke/lush/readme.txt

   Quote string s, allowing it to be passed to a subprocess as a single command line argument to that subprocess.
-You may never need to quote, as sh() automatically quotes all expansions for you.
+You may never need to call quote() directly,, as sh() automatically quotes all expansions for you.

 sh ( command, ... )
 sh { command, [arg ... ] [<option>=true ... ] }

   Execute command as a subprocess.

-  Command can be a string or a list.
+  command can be a string or a list.

-  Command will be turned into a single string by expand_command()
+  command will be turned into a single string by expand_command()

-  The command will be executed via os.execute() or io.popen().
+  The expanded command will then be executed via os.execute(), or when approriate, via io.popen().

   At present, the vararg ... is not used.
 This may change in the future.
-Instead of varag, you can call sh with a table:
+Instead of varag, you can call sh() with a table:
-    sh { command, arg, arg, arg }
+    sh { command, arg1, arg2, arg3 }

   If command is a table, the following six keys are optional:

-  If .capture == true, capture and return the commands output.
+  If .capture == true, then sh() will capture the child process's
+    output and return it as a string.
   If .capture == true and .rstrip == true, then remove the trailing
     newline character from the command's output before returning the command's output.